background

 By multiplying the diluted share count of 1.4bn by the corresponding share price for the year, we can calculate the market capitalization for each year.

-Despite the increase in share price (and market capitalization), the book value of equity per share remained unchanged.
+Despite the increase in share price (and market capitalization), the book value of equity per share (BVPS) remained unchanged in Year 1 and 2.

-Unless the company has updated certain assets and liabilities items on its balance sheet to their (usually higher) fair market values (FMV), the book value of equity will NOT reflect the true picture.
+Unless the company has updated certain assets and liabilities items on its balance sheet to their (usually higher) fair market values (FMV), the book value of equity (BVE) will not reflect the complete picture.

 Clear differences between the book value and market value of equity can occur, which happens more often than not for the vast majority of companies.